-Any organization's growth and productivity depend greatly on employee engagement.
-Employee engagement increases motivation, engagement, and job satisfaction, which improves performance and increases worker retention.
+Any organization's growth and productivity depend greatly on employee engagement as it increases motivation and job satisfaction, which improves performance and increases worker retention.

 Employee engagement, nevertheless, is not a widely understood notion.
 Because every organization has a different culture, set of goals, and workforce, multiple techniques for engagement may be necessary.